 - Big Fancy Castle: In all three levels of Fairy Tale Trail.

 - Bouncing Battler: Giants, who (unlike previous Bouncing Battlers) debut on the first level and include a Shockwave Stomp.
+Also unlike previous Bouncing Battlers, they jump up and come straight down rather than leaping towards Pete.

 - Flying Broomstick: The witches in this department ride them.